re-models/re-models.github.io/README.md

 # RE-Models.github.io

-Project Webpage of the SNFS/DFG Project [https://re-models.github.io/]("How Far Does Reflective Equilibrium Take Us?")
+Project Webpage of the SNFS/DFG Project ["How Far Does Reflective Equilibrium Take Us?"](https://re-models.github.io/).

 This website is based on the [Jekyll](https://jekyllrb.com/) theme [Hydeout](https://github.com/fongandrew/hydeout).